Natalie Kalibat: Career

 She was hired as the weekend sports anchor at WBOY-TV in Clarksburg, West Virginia in July 2016 before moving to WRIC-TV in December 2017.
 Kalibat covered the Washington Football Team during their training camp in Richmond.
 She also covered the NASCAR Cup Series at Richmond Raceway.

+She works as a play-by-play broadcaster for USA Diving and World Aquatics diving and high diving events on ESPN and Peacock.

-She has worked as a diving analyst for Big Ten Network at the 2018 championships and Big 12 Now covering the Big 12 diving championships in 2020, 2021, 2022, 2023, 2024 and 2025 on ESPN+.
+She has worked as a diving analyst for Big Ten Network at the 2018 championships and ESPN covering the Big 12 diving championships in 2020-2026 on ESPN+.

-She was the diving analyst and reporter for the 2024 and 2025 American Athletic Conference championships. and the diving analyst for the 2024 Sun Belt Conference championships., with both airing on ESPN+.
+She was the diving analyst and reporter for the 2024-2026 American Athletic Conference championships. and the diving analyst for the 2024 Sun Belt Conference championships., with both airing on ESPN+.

 She is a sideline reporter for ESPN's college football coverage.

+Witten also does play-by-play for USL Super League women's soccer.

 She is also a color analyst for FIU Panthers football radio broadcasts, a sideline reporter for FIU men's and women's basketball and FAU Owls basketball, softball and volleyball broadcasts.

-She was the sideline reporter for the 2024 Conference USA women's soccer tournament.
+She was the sideline reporter for the 2024 Conference USA women's soccer tournament and 2025 volleyball tournament.

 She was the play-by-play broadcaster for the 2022 Northeast Conference women's lacrosse championships.
-Kalibat served as the sideline reporter for the 2022 Ivy League women's lacrosse championships and the 2022 NCAA women's lacrosse tournament games held at Princeton.
+Kalibat served as the sideline reporter for the 2022 Ivy League women's lacrosse championships, 2026 Big 12 lacrosse championships and the 2022 NCAA women's lacrosse tournament games held at Princeton.

 She also currently calls swimming and diving for ACC Network Extra starting in 2019, the Ivy League on ESPN and FloSwimming and swimming & diving and women's lacrosse for the Atlantic 10 on ESPN.

 She broadcast women's basketball, softball and women's lacrosse for the Big South on ESPN and is a hockey analyst for the Ivy League on ESPN, a basketball sideline reporter for Conference USA on ESPN+ and NXT Level Sports and a lacrosse and softball analyst for the American Athletic Conference on ESPN+.